invider/dronepolis/README.md

 - [ ] fix killed-by-the-wall type of collisions
 - [ ] make bots more aggressive (they should attack instead of collecting pods when enemies are around)
 - [ ] explosions
-- [ ] introduce penalty for hitting walls or drones
+- [ ] introduce penalty for hitting walls or drones?
-- [ ] introduce laser overhea
 - [ ] update sfx
 - [ ] hot-seat mode
+- [X] fix unlimited shields bug
+- [X] fix levelup bug
+- [X] introduce laser overheat

 ## How to build minimized version